MatthewZito/archimedes_toolkit/README.md

 The packet sniffer is an excellent program to execute after running the ARP Spoofer; it creates a dataflow of all intercepted HTTP packets' data which includes either URLs, or possible user credentials.

 The scipt is extensible and can accomodate a variety of protocols by instantiating the listener object with one of many available filters.

+### <a name="notes"></a> Development Notes

+Seems these scripts I've been writing have manifested something new in its own right; I have been drafting the system architecture for a tool which aggregates all of the utilities, payloads, and compilers currently being added to the pentesting sub-directory here in this repository.

+You may notice many of these scripts are not yet optimized.
+Payload code has not been obfuscated, connections are left unencrypted, and many of the programs should be classes.
+These are tasks I am putting off until I have finished writing all base payloads and utils.
+Only then will I best be able to plan an object-oriented architecture under which to organize all of this as a single, open-source utility.